Tropical Storm Elsa: What To Expect In Your Neighborhood Thursday Night Into Friday

 This could lead to freshwater flooding along the shore but also in areas inland too.

 The brunt of the storm will start to subside as we move out toward daybreak on Friday and by 7-8 a.m.
-Friday we should be completely done with TS Elsa in our region.MORE NEWS: Tropical Storm Watch In Effect For Jersey Shore As Elsa Approaches
+Friday we should be completely done with TS Elsa in our region.MORE NEWS: 'These People Are Cruel': Mother Of Sicarr Johnson Remembers Entrepreneur, New Father Killed At Fourth Of July Party

 Updates on Elsa will continue over the course of the next 48 hours.
 Stay with the Eyewitness Weather Team as the forecast evolves.